flynnbr11/schrodingers_catwalk/README.md

     owing to the huge computational resources required to represent them accurately.
 In this thesis, we introduce and develop an algorithm to characterise quantum systems efficiently,
     by inferring a model consistent with their observed dynamics.
-The \emph{Quantum Model Learning Agent} (QMLA) is an extensible framework which permits
+The *Quantum Model Learning Agent* (QMLA) is an extensible framework which permits
     the study of any quantum system of interest, by combining quantum simulation with state of the art machine learning.
 QMLA iteratively proposes candidate models and trains them against the target system,